Ninedeadeyes/Quest-for-the-Golden-Turtle/README.md

 A simple hack and slash dungeon crawler written in the standard python library.

-This is a very Alpha build

-Includes
+Features

+- Mutlipy dungeon levels
+- Onscreen stats - gold,experience and lives
-Hack and slash action,
+- Hack and slash (gauntlet style) play
-Multiple dungeon levels,
-'Gold' Scoring system,
-Sound effects
+- Sound effects

-Would like to add RPG elements including

-Health system,
-Levelling system,
-Pick up items
+- Death and Ending functions
+- 8 bits pixel graphics

+All graphics created using GraphicsGale and lospec.com/pixel-editor

+All sounds downloaded from https://freesound.org

-Download all files to run the exe file.
+To play without python download all files and run the exe file.

-Will also re-do all artwork since they are a bit rubbish at the moment.

-Special Thanks to Christian Thompson, check out his python youtube vids.